 A charter school is a free public school that operates independently of the local school system with funding determined by a per pupil formula.
 As required by law, admission is by random lottery.
 There is not a selective admissions process, but preference is given to siblings of current students.

 Capital City is a 501(c)(3) nonprofit organization led by a Board of Trustees and authorized and monitored by the D.C.
 Public Charter School Board.
 The D.C.
-Public Charter School Board currently oversees 52 public charter schools on 93 campuses serving more than 29,000 students living in every ward of the city.
-Public charter schools now serve approximately 39% of all public school students in Washington, D.C.
+Public Charter School Board currently oversees 112 public charter schools in Washington, DC, operated by 61 nonprofits, located in 94 separate facilities around the City.
+Public charter schools now serve approximately 44% (nearly 38,000 students) of all public school students in Washington, D.C.

 For more information on Washington D.C. charter schools, please visit: